-Fifty-seven bidders participated in the auction for CO2 allowances.
-Bids were submitted to purchase 3.7 times the initial offering of approximately 15.4 million allowances.
-However, the quantity for which bids were submitted above \$17.03 per ton exceeded the initial offering, so the Cost Containment Reserve ("CRR") was made available at the CCR Trigger Price of \$17.03 per ton.
-Over 8.1 million additional allowances were sold as the CCR for 2025 was fully depleted, resulting in a clearing price of \$19.76 per ton in the auction.
-Compliance-Oriented Entities purchased 52 percent of the allowances in this offering.
-There was no indication of barriers to participation in the auction.
+Fifty-two bidders submitted bids in the auction for CO2 allowances.
+Bids were submitted to purchase 2.5 times the initial offering of approximately 15.2 million allowances, resulting in a clearing price of \$19.63 per ton in the auction.
+Although the quantity for which bids were submitted above the CCR Trigger Price of \$17.03 per ton exceeded the initial offering, the Cost Containment Reserve ("CRR") for 2025 was fully released in Auction 67, so no CCR allowances were sold in this auction.
+Compliance-Oriented Entities purchased 54 percent of the allowances in this offering.
+Ultimately, there was no indication of barriers to participation in the auction.